DimitrisJim/zoot/README.md

  1. Execute test files with tip of rustpython binary and add skips when necessary? -- This requires disambiguation of different error codes returned and a way to grab test-names.
 Can do this with the test lib.
- 2. Allow running things for more than one file at a time.
- 3. Have it watch for file changes in the CPython repo and automatically automatically open a PR for the changes on my local fork of RustPython.
+ 2. Have it watch for file changes in the CPython repo and automatically automatically open a PR for the changes on my local fork of RustPython.
 After reviewing the changes I can push it back upstream.
 Use submodules for this?